Josh Bell Player Props: Marlins vs. Yankees

-On Saturday, Josh Bell (batting .308 in his past 10 games) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Michael King.
-First pitch is at 4:10 PM ET.
+On Sunday, Josh Bell (batting .308 in his past 10 games) and the Miami Marlins play the New York Yankees, whose starting pitcher will be Gerrit Cole.
+First pitch is at 1:40 PM ET.

-He hit a home run while going 1-for-4 in his previous game against the Yankees.
+In his last game he had a one-hit showing (1-for-4) against the Yankees.

 Josh Bell Game Info & Props vs. the Yankees